moderndatacompany/dataos.info/docs/resources/workflow.md

   cnt-city-demo-999-start-rnnbl       | system   | cnt-city-demo-999-lork-2374735668 | pod-workflow | wait,main               | succeeded
 ```

-Make sure to replace `{{name-to-workspace in the output table from get status command}}` and `{{file-path}}` with the actual values according to your Workflow.
+Make sure to replace `{{name to workspace in the output table from get status command}}` and `{{file path}}` with the actual values according to your Workflow.

 </details>

 <aside class="best-practice">

-📖 <i>Best Practice:</i><br> It is part of the best practice to add relevant <code>description</code>, <code>title</code> and <code>tags</code> for your Workflow. <code>description</code> helps to determine what the workflow will help you accomplish, <code>title</code> and <code>tags</code> can help in faster searching in <a href="../interfaces/metis.md">Metis</a> and <a href="../interfaces/operations.md">Operations</a>.
+📖 <i>Best Practice:</i><br> It is part of the best practice to add relevant <code>description</code>, <code>title</code> and <code>tags</code> for your Workflow. <code>description</code> helps to determine what the Workflow will help you accomplish, <code>title</code> and <code>tags</code> can help in faster searching in <a href="../interfaces/metis.md">Metis</a> and <a href="../interfaces/operations.md">Operations</a> App.

 </aside>

 ## How to setup alerts on Workflows?

 Workflow alerts play a vital role in the effective management of extensive Workflows and Jobs, enabling streamlined monitoring and prompt notifications in the event of failures.
-For detailed instructions on configuring Workflow alerts, refer to the documentation link: [Setting Up Workflow Alerts](../dataos_alerts/workflow_alerts.md)
+For detailed instructions on configuring Workflow alerts, refer to the documentation link: [Setting Up Workflow Alerts.](../dataos_alerts/workflow_alerts.md)

 <aside class="callout">DataOS offers a diverse range of integrated alert mechanisms, emphasizing observability and active monitoring.
-To learn more about them, refer to <a href="/dataos_alerts/">DataOS Alerts</a></aside>
+To learn more about them, refer to <a href="../dataos_alerts.md">DataOS Alerts</a> page.</aside>

 ## Case Scenarios

-To deepen your understanding and expand your knowledge of Workflows, explore the following case scenarios that cover different aspects and functionalities:
+To deepen your understanding of Workflow Resource, explore the following case scenarios that cover different aspects and functionalities:

 - [How to implement Single-run Workflow?](./workflow/single_run_workflow.md)